harcokuppens/TorxakisWiki/Modelling-Example-Lucky-People-(Solution).md

     GOAL examples ::= examples [In,Out] ()
 ENDDEF
 ```
-Defining the Goal of the Test Purpose with *examples* process effectively forces the Persons in *examples* process to be communicated through *In* channel to *Model* and expects the output in *Out* channel to match whatever is defined in *examples* process.
+Defining the Goal of the Test Purpose with *examples* process effectively forces the Persons in *examples* process to be communicated through *In* channel to *SUT* and expects the output in *Out* channel to match whatever is defined in *examples* process.

 Now we can use this Test Purpose to test SUT with our predetermined inputs.